19- Discovering Ix for the Trapezium: A Step-by-Step Guide.

 The final expression is shown in the next slide image.
 The value of rxg^2 matches the value shown in the FE reference handbook.

-Please refer to post 24– for Ix option 2 for the trapezium. how to use a horizontal strip to get the Ix value?
+Please refer to post 24 for Ix option 2 for the trapezium.
+How can I use a horizontal strip to get the Ix value?

 Please refer to post 22 for the moment of inertia Iy for the Trapezium.